-Nautique offers an optional freshwater flush kit.
+Nautique offers a freshwater flush kit.
 This is the only system we recommend if you use your boat in salt water or unusual water conditions.
 Flushing the system by running the boat in fresh water is another good way to flush the engine, but it must be done immediately.

-Freshwater Flushing Kit -Optional
+Freshwater Flushing Kit

-The optional freshwater flushing kit allows you to flush the water system after your boat is operated in salt water, brackish water or unusual water conditions.
+The freshwater flushing kit allows you to flush the water system after your boat is operated in salt water, brackish water or unusual water conditions.